3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Kawaramachi Shomen → Kawaramachi Sanjo via 205, 5, or 7 City Bus lines (9 min, 4 stops, ¥230)

-Return to your lodging after dinner—and if you’ve adhered to the brilliant travel advice provided above—then to cap off your night you’ll be able to enjoy a relaxing soak in the steamy hotel onsen!
-An onsen is a Japanese hot spring, notably different than hot tubs given they’re naturally heated by geothermal forces, prohibit the use of bathing suits in facilities which are separated by gender, and traditionally prohibit those with any tattoos from entering.
-The imperative to enter the cleansing, mineral-rich water naked means photos inside the baths aren’t allowed, but you can get a sense of our excitement for this experience judging from the mirror selfie taken in our matching, hotel-provided pajamas beforehand!
+An onsen is a Japanese hot spring, notably different than hot tubs given they’re naturally heated by geothermal forces, prohibit the use of bathing suits in facilities separated by gender, and traditionally prohibit those with tattoos from entering.
+The imperative to enter the cleansing, mineral-rich water sans clothes means photos inside the baths aren’t allowed, but you can get a sense of our excitement from the flick taken in matching, hotel-provided pajamas beforehand!

 Day 2